My International Family is Now Even More International

 When Uncle Howard makes his grand entrance two hours late with Carlotta, his latest practically-prepubescent fling, on his arm, be sure to greet them with a polite hug.
 Try to ignore their matching red MAGA hats – and the large tabby cat draped around Carlotta’s neck.
 You might want to lock Otto, your schnauzer, in the basement, lest his very strong prey instinct kick in and he chase the kitty around everyone’s feet.

 Remember, above all else, DO NOT BRING UP POLITICS!
-When Howard snipes, “So, who did you vote for, for president in 2020,?” just smile, say, “There was an election in 2020?
+When Howard snipes, “So, who did you vote for, for president this year?” just smile, say, “There was an election this year?
 Who knew?” and quickly change the subject.

 When all are seated around the festive table, take this opportunity to fan the flames of familial bonding by sharing how your wife has helped you to become a better husband.
 Well done.
 You could not possibly have guessed that Howard would use words of harmonious wedded bliss to torch his ex: “Speaking of wives, my ex totally cleaned me out in the divorce.
 And now she wants my house.
 Over my dead body…” Okay, maybe you should have foreseen that one.
 Time to change the subject – again.